Top-ranked recipe named "Chick-Fil-A Chicken Sandwich"

 Try this Chick-Fil-A Chicken Sandwich recipe, or contribute your own.
-"Egg" and "Sandwiches" are two of the tags cooks chose for Chick-Fil-A Chicken Sandwich.
+"Egg" and "Sandwiches" are two tags used to describe Chick-Fil-A Chicken Sandwich.

 "I used frozen, breaded chicken patties and baked them to save time.
 Served them on "slider buns" so the chicken was larger than the bun.
 They were a hit both times I served them."- promfh